pgbackrest/pgbackrest/CONTRIBUTING.md

 - `--vm-out` - displays the test output (helpful for monitoring the progress)

 - `--vm` - identifies the pre-built container when using Docker, otherwise the setting should be `none`.
-See [VmTest.pm](https://github.com/pgbackrest/pgbackrest/blob/master/test/lib/pgBackRestTest/Common/VmTest.pm) for a list of valid vm codes.
+See [test.yml](https://github.com/pgbackrest/pgbackrest/blob/master.github/workflows/test.yml) for a list of valid vm codes noted by `param: test`.

 For more options, run the test or documentation engine with the `--help` option:
 ```